International Travel Advisory Committee

 Ideally, petitions should be submitted about three months prior to when you would depart and no less than three weeks prior to confirmation of travel (i.e. flight booking or program payment deadline).
 Due to the dynamic nature of travel risks, justification will need to be provided for petitions submitted farther than three months in advance of departure.

-Students should have an acceptance to a study abroad program and all necessary information needed to complete the petition before submitting it.
+Students should have all necessary information needed to complete the petition before submitting it.
 We recommend you work with your Education Abroad advisor to determine how much time you will need to apply for a student visa, book a flight, etc.

 What is the timeline for submission and review of a completed petition?

-The committee aims to review and make individuals aware of their petition outcome approximately three weeks from the submission date of the petition.
-Individuals whose petitions are missing essential information will have an extended timeline.
+The committee aims to review and make individuals aware of their petition outcome as soon as possible, and at least three weeks from the submission date of the petition.
+Individuals whose petitions are missing essential information may have an extended timeline.

 What happens if the travel advisory level decreases for my intended destination?